My Mission to Support Students With ADHD, Executive Functioning, and Learning Strategies

 - 3 min read

-Parents often come to me when their child is overwhelmed, frustrated, or falling behind.
+Parents often reach out when their child feels overwhelmed, frustrated, or stuck academically.
 Many students are bright and capable but struggle with executive functioning, ADHD, time management, online learning platforms, and the hidden expectations that come with school.
 They work hard but do not see better grades.
-They feel stuck.
-Parents feel stuck too.

 This is the gap I have dedicated my career to closing.

-I support students in grades seven through post-secondary who need help building learning strategies, study skills, reading strategies, organization, and confidence.
-My work focuses on teaching students how to learn in 2025 and how to thrive in a world that is fast paced, digital, and full of invisible expectations.
+I support students in grades seven through post-secondary who need help building learning strategies, study skills, organization, and confidence.
+My work focuses on teaching students how to learn in today’s fast paced, digital learning environment so they can meet expectations with greater clarity and independence.

 The Hidden Curriculum and Why Students Need Executive Functioning Support

-There is a hidden curriculum in every school.
-These are the skills teachers expect students to know without ever teaching them.
+Every school has a hidden curriculum.
+These are the skills students are expected to know without being explicitly taught.
 How to organize schoolwork.
 How to manage time.
 How to study effectively.
 How to break down assignments.
-How to navigate an online learning management system.
-How to advocate for themselves.
+How to navigate online learning platforms.
+How to advocate for support.

-Students with ADHD, learning disabilities, anxiety, or weak executive functioning often struggle most with these invisible expectations.
-Their parents want to help but do not always know how.
+Students with ADHD, learning disabilities, anxiety, or executive functioning challenges often struggle the most with these unspoken expectations.
+Parents want to help, but without clear guidance, the support can quickly turn into stress or conflict at home

-When students learn how to learn, they become more confident and independent, which leads to better grades across their courses.
+When students are taught how to learn, they become more confident and independent.
+That confidence often leads to stronger engagement and better grades across their courses.

 Teaching Learning Strategies and Study Skills for Today’s Digital World

-School today is not the same as school twenty years ago.
-Students must juggle cloud storage, email, digital submissions, portals, notifications, and fast-moving deadlines.
-Many students never learned the digital literacy skills needed to stay on top of these demands.
+School today looks very different than it did even twenty years ago.
+Students are expected to manage cloud storage, digital submissions, online portals, email communication, notifications, and constantly shifting deadlines.
+Many students have never been taught the digital literacy skills needed to keep up.

-My mission is to teach students the skills that make learning manageable.
-This includes time management, organization, reading strategies, note taking, studying, planning, and assistive technology that reduces cognitive load.
-I help students understand what their work requires and build routines that support consistent progress and better grades.
+My work focuses on teaching the skills that make learning manageable.
+This includes time management, organization, reading strategies, note taking, studying, planning, and the intentional use of assistive technology to reduce cognitive load.
+I help students understand what their work requires and build routines that support steady progress and improved academic performance.

 ADHD Help That Supports Students, Parents, Schools, and Clinics

 Student success does not happen in isolation.
-Parents need guidance.
-Schools need training and support.
-Clinics need help providing academic follow through for students after assessments.
+Parents need clarity and reassurance.
+Schools need training and practical tools.
+Clinics need support helping students apply assessment results in real academic settings.

-I work directly with students, but I also support the people and institutions around them.
-I partner with parents who need clarity and want someone to guide their child.
-I collaborate with schools that need help building resource rooms, understanding assistive technology, or strengthening inclusive teaching.
-I support psychologists and clinics by offering post assessment academic support that helps students use their learning profile in real life.
+I work directly with students, while also supporting the systems around them.
+I partner with parents who want guidance without nightly homework battles.
+I collaborate with schools that need support with inclusive practices, assistive technology, or executive function programming.
+I work with psychologists and clinics to provide post assessment academic support that helps students use their learning profile in meaningful ways.

-Everyone benefits when the system around a student becomes stronger.
+When the system around a student becomes stronger, everyone benefits.

 Why This Mission Matters: How Strong Executive Functioning and Learning Strategies Build Confidence

-I have spent more than thirty years working with learners.
-I have taught in schools, led learning centers, supported accessibility services, designed curriculum, trained teachers, and helped thousands of students understand how to learn.
-My work brings together executive functioning support, ADHD coaching, learning strategies, study skills, and assistive technology.
+I have spent more than thirty years working with learners across educational settings.
+I have taught in schools, supported accessibility services, designed curriculum, trained educators, and helped thousands of students understand how to learn more effectively.

 I know what works because I have seen it work.
 When students learn how to learn, they develop confidence, independence, and long-term success.
-They show up differently in their classes.
-They study in smarter ways.
-They manage their time with more clarity.
+They approach school differently.
+They study with intention.
+They manage their time with greater clarity.
 They feel proud of their progress.

 Every student deserves that chance.